Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: BATIS: Design and implementation

-where $v=-0.5$ is a fixed constant specifying how much the gate needs to be adjusted to turn-on in the units of $\delta$~\footnote{The parameter $v$ is defined as part of the configuration file and can be adjusted if needed.}.
-In addition, the saturation of the curve $x_1$ is defined following Eq.~(\ref{eq:vp}), with $v=0.5$.
-In cases where the saturation of the curve is not captured in the measurement, the last point along the sweep axis becomes $x_1$.
-The first estimation of the maximum allowed voltage applied to each gate is defined as V$_{\rm max}=\nicefrac{(x_1+x_{\rm max})}{2}$.
+where $v=-0.5$ is a fixed constant specifying how much the gate needs to be adjusted to turn on in the unit of $\delta V$~\footnote{The parameter $v$ is defined as part of the configuration file and can be adjusted if needed.}.
+The safe maximum allowed voltage applied to each gate, V$_{\rm max}$, is then updated to better match the saturation of the curve, such that it is less than or equal to the original.
+This voltage is later used as the starting point for the characterization of the screening and reservoir pinch-offs.

-Idealized successful and failing measurements for this stage are visualized in the left and right panels in the middle row of Fig.~\ref{fig:physics_steps}(b), respectively.
-The turn-on process in real QD devices is not always straightforward, as even a good QD device might not turn on properly when first tested.
-If the algorithm encounters a problem within global turn-on, it has a recovery pathway through optional \textit{illumination}, see Fig.~\ref{fig:colorful_sems}(b).

-Illumination is initiated when the device fails to turn on or the turn-on voltage is much too high to be usable.
-After illumination, the global accumulation stage is re-initiated.
-If the preference is not to use illumination, BATIS allows skipping this step and going straight to repeating the global turn-on stage.
-Whether or not illumination should be used is an option that is pre-defined in the configuration file.

-\subsection{Accumulated Leakage Test}
+\subsection{Accumulated leakage test}

-Once the 2DEG is accumulated, the \textit{accumulated leakage test} is initiated.
-This step proceeds analogously to the first leakage check, except that it does not include the ohmic connections.
-This is because this leakage check is taken when the device is accumulated, and the ohmics are intentionally shorted to each other.
+With the global accumulation confirmed, BATIS proceeds to the accumulated leakage test.
+This step proceeds analogously to the first leakage check, except that it excludes the Ohmic connections.
+This is because this leakage check is performed when the 2DEG in the device is accumulated, with the Ohmic connections intentionally shorted to each other.
 If this stage fails, it indicates that a gate is shorted to the 2DEG flowing beneath it, which is an unrecoverable fabrication defect.
 Should that occur, BATIS terminates.

-\subsection{Screening and Reservoir Characterization}
+\subsection{Screening and reservoir characterization}

 The global accumulation voltage does not provide gate-specific information.
 To learn that information, BATIS performs a series of individual gate characterizations.
-The first of these is performed at the \textit{screening and reservoir characterization} stage in Fig.~\ref{fig:colorful_sems}(b).
+The first of these is performed at the \textit{screening and reservoir characterization} stage; see Fig.~\ref{fig:algorithm}.